 Green Keyword Takeaways

 From product reviews to social media touch points like r/Vegan and #sustainable, consumers look to one another to discover effective “green” products online.
-Reddit may be joining platforms like TikTok and Pinterest as a top product discovery destination.
+Reddit may be joining platforms like Pinterest as a top product discovery destination.
 As Earth Day comes and goes, so does a good amount of eco-focused marketing messaging.
 But brands committed to fighting the climate crisis all year long may have opportunities to differentiate themselves during the holiday season.